 How does an ultrasonic bubble sensor work?

-Operating at a high frequency, sound is transmitted between two crystals and thru the tubing and liquid media.
-The signal strength is monitored and if a bubble of a know size or greater flows between the crystal, the sensor signal strength is attenuated and we notify the customer via the output signal.
+Operating at a high frequency, the sound is transmitted between two crystals and through the tubing and liquid media.
+The signal strength is monitored and if a bubble of known size or greater flows between the crystal, the sensor signal strength is attenuated and we notify the customer via the output signal.
 Note a LED light is available also (RED air/gas bubble and GREEN liquid).
 Technical Note: Bubble Sensor Technology Overview